Understanding Cloud-Optimized GeoTIFF Structure

 Production-Ready Validation Workflow

 Validating a COG requires more than checking file extensions.
 You must verify internal tiling, overview presence, compression compatibility, and HTTP range request support.
-The following routine demonstrates a robust inspection pattern.

 Header Inspection & Range Request Verification